Myoclonic epilepsy: Progressive

+Lafora disease is also known as Lafora progressive myoclonus epilepsy, which is an autosomal recessive inherited disorder involving recurrent seizures and degradation of mental capabilities.
+Lafora disease usually occurs in late childhood and usually leads to death around 10 years after first signs of the disease.

 Unverricht-Lundborg disease is an autosomal recessive inherited disorder seen in individuals as young as six years.
 It is associated with possible loss of consciousness, rigidity, ataxia, dysarthria, declination of mental functioning, and involuntary shaking.
-As disease progressed emotional sensitivity, depression, and a mild impairment of intellectual performance also developed.
-Worldwide prevalence is unknown.
-This disease occurs most frequently in found in the Scandinavian country.
-The prevalence is approximately 4 in 100,000.
-Most common cause of Unverricht-Lundborg disease is nutation of EPM2A gene.
-The prognosis and mortality rate is unknown due to a scarcity of data.

 Neuronal ceroid lipofuscinosis is a group of diseases that cause blindness, loss of mental abilities, and loss of movement.
 All diseases in this group are lysosomal-storage disorders that also lead to death roughly ten years after onset of the disease.

 Related disorders

 Lennox–Gastaut syndrome is often associated with intellectual deficits as well as a lack of response to anti-epileptic drugs.
 It usually begins in the first years of life.

 Reticular reflex myoclonus is a generalized form of epilepsy originating from the brain stem.
 Jerks associated with the disorder can affect all muscles on the body or be selective in certain areas.
 Jerks can be triggered by voluntary movement or be stimulus-selective.